pagopa/terraform-azurerm-v3/github_federated_identity/README.md

 Each domain should use a single resource group.
 Each domain should use a single pair of identity (CI+CD).
-Each identity should have a different federated credential for each repository.
+Each identity should have a different federated credential for each repository and environment.

 Example:
 `prefix`: `azrmtest`